The Lodge, Canberra: History

-When Julia Gillard became prime minister on 24 June 2010 after the parliamentary Labor Party decided to replace Kevin Rudd as leader, she declared that she would not move into the Lodge until she had "fulsomely earned the trust of the Australian people to be prime minister" at an election; instead, she remained living in her home in Altona in Melbourne and her flat in Canberra.
+When Julia Gillard became prime minister on 24 June 2010 after the parliamentary Labor Party decided to replace Kevin Rudd as leader, she declared that she would not move into The Lodge until she had "fulsomely earned the trust of the Australian people to be prime minister" at an election; instead, she remained living in her home in Altona in Melbourne and her flat in Canberra.
 Following the 2010 election at which Gillard led her party into minority government, she moved into The Lodge on 26 September 2010.

 Of the three Australian prime ministers who have died in office, the only one to die at The Lodge was John Curtin in 1945.

+In 2025, The Lodge hosted the wedding of sitting prime minister Anthony Albanese and Jodie Haydon.

 Earlier prime ministers' residences

 Melbourne served as the temporary capital from 1901 to 1927.
 During this time, there was no official residence for the prime minister.
 Edmund Barton, the first prime minister, initially lived in "a kind of bachelor flat" in the attic of Parliament House, Melbourne.
 This was remembered by James Drake as like a turret, "comfortably furnished as a writing room, and it opened into an equally small sleeping apartment with a bathroom adjoining".
 He retained a private residence in Sydney: 'Miandetta' at 67 Carabella Street, Kirribilli, from 1896 to 1906, and usually returned there when parliament was not in session.
 In May 1903 he instead moved into a suite at the Grand Hotel, which remained his residence until his resignation in September 1903.
 The second prime minister, Alfred Deakin, was a Melburnian and lived at his private residence "Llanarth" in South Yarra during each of his three terms as prime minister.
-He also had a vacation house, "Ballara", at Point Lonsdale.
+He also had a holiday house, "Ballara", at Point Lonsdale.
 However, Deakin drew a distinction between his public and private lives and did not conduct official business at either of his homes.
 Chris Watson and George Reid both had their ordinary residences in Sydney, and stayed in boarding houses with other MPs during their short periods as prime minister; Watson's was in East Melbourne and Reid's was in St Kilda.

 Andrew Fisher, who represented a Queensland seat, was the first non-Victorian prime minister to live permanently in the capital.
 In 1907 he purchased "Oakleigh Hall", a 13-room mansion in St Kilda East with 2.5 acres of gardens.
 He and his extended family and servants used it as their residence during his three terms as prime minister beginning in 1908 and 1915.
 He frequently received guests and conducted official business there, but was given no allowance for its upkeep.
 Joseph Cook and Billy Hughes lived primarily in Sydney, but Stanley Bruce was another Melburnian and resumed the tradition of prime ministers residing in the capital year-round.
 In 1926, the year before The Lodge was finished, Bruce built "Pine Hill", a 16-room mansion in Frankston.